lakshinhemachandran/Stock-Analyzer/README.md

 ## Contact

-For any questions or suggestions, feel free to open an issue or contact us at lh140313@outlook.com.
+For any questions or suggestions, feel free to open an issue or contact me at lh140313@outlook.com.

 Happy predicting!